 You can hardly learn Italian without learning about Dante!
 It’s Italian for beginners!

 Dante Alighieri (real name Durante degli Alighieri) was a Florentine poet, writer, and politician.
 He was born in Florence in 1265 and died in Ravenna in 1321.
 He’s most famous for his epic poem La divina commedia, or The Divine Comedy.

 Dante is credited with linguistically unifying Italy.
 (Source: Wikimedia Commons)

-Dante Alighieri is also featured in our list of the top 5 Italian artists!
+In addition to Dante’s many achievements and his great legacy, Dante Alighieri is also featured in our list of the top 5 Italian artists!

 While he was working for Spain, Christopher Columbus was actually Italian.
 (Source: Wikimedia Commons)

 According to historians, Christopher Columbus played an important role in some of the greatest discoveries of the 15th and 16th centuries, and his first voyage is mentioned as a turning point modern humans as he is often credited with the building of the West.